If we had started out by answering these ’20 Questions Before You Plan’, it sure would have been helpful!

 14).
-What 2 things can really ruin a trip for you?
-How can we avoid/overcome these things?
+What 2 things can really ruin a trip for you, and how might we avoid/overcome these things?

 15).
 What do you need most in the trailer to get a good night’s sleep?

 16).
-What 2 things make you the crankiest on a trip?
-What can we do to overcome these things?
+What 2 things make you the crankiest on a trip, and is there a way we can work to overcome these things?

 18).
-In what area of a campground would you most enjoy being in?
-Secluded or busy?
+In what area of a campground would you most enjoy being in, such as Secluded or busy?

 19).
 What are your 2 biggest obstacles to enjoying a vacation?

 20).
 On a scale of 1-5, how much input do you want on planning the itinerary, and it what areas does it matter the most?

 There you have our first 20 questions to use before you plan.
 I’m sure you’ll come up with some yourself and I’d love to hear what they are.
 Have Fun!!!